siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-10-05-should-an-emotional-bond-be-established-with-artificial-intelligence-what-to-consider.md

 ---

 As artificial intelligence (AI) becomes increasingly sophisticated and integrated into our daily lives, a thought-provoking question arises: Should we form emotional bonds with AI entities?
 This complex issue touches on psychology, ethics, technology, and philosophy, raising important considerations about the nature of relationships, consciousness, and the role of AI in society.
-In this blog post, we'll explore the various aspects of this question, examining both the potential benefits and risks of forming emotional connections with AI.
+In this article, we'll explore the various aspects of this question, examining both the potential benefits and risks of forming emotional connections with AI.

 <!-- wp:embed {"url":"https://youtu.be/VVcFXF1C2DQ","type":"video","providerNameSlug":"youtube","responsive":true,"className":"wp-embed-aspect-4-3 wp-has-aspect-ratio"} -->